The information on this WEB is ONLY for private use

 "Lament": The Byzantine voice responding to Demis' "amane", is Vangelis.

 "Do It": the title was a reference to Jerry

 katiramene, dhioti an dhen exelthe essy, tha se exelthe ego!
 Ou!
 Ou!
 Ou!"
 The

-the Narrator, because Costas Ferris asked him somebody speaking with very heavy
+the Narrator, because Costas Ferris asked him to find somebody speaking with a very heavy

 British accent, and very cold blooded, to make the contrast with the final